UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 4 - Assembly the Z module
 Take the Z motor, fix the adapter_gear on the motor with 4 screws m2,5.
 Fix the bevel_gear on it.
-Screw the motor
+Screw the motor with the base.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMTg0MzM3NiwxNzg4Nzk3NDAzLDE5Mj
+eyJoaXN0b3J5IjpbLTEyNjUxMDc4NDQsMTc4ODc5NzQwMywxOT
-E5MzQ0NDcsLTU1NDA2NDYwNiwtMzQ1NjQzMzQ0LDExMjAwNTU5
+IxOTM0NDQ3LC01NTQwNjQ2MDYsLTM0NTY0MzM0NCwxMTIwMDU1
-OV19
+OTldfQ==
 -->